aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 There are several studies RETROSPECTIVELY comparing the rates of autism in those who got MMR and those who didn't.
 Most vaccine evangelists point to these papers first when making the claim that vaccines do not cause autism.
 For example, in the section titled "Childhood Vaccines Cause Autism: Got it Wrong", Dr. Vinay Prasad only provides [this paper](https://www.acpjournals.org/doi/10.7326/m18-2101) and a similar earlier paper from 2015 as evidence.
 This paper retrospectively looked at "657,461 children born in Denmark from 1999 through 31 December 2010, with follow-up from 1 year of age and through 31 August 2013." and compared the rates of autism among the vaccinated and the unvaccinated children.
 "Comparing MMR-vaccinated with MMR-unvaccinated children yielded a fully adjusted autism hazard ratio of 0.93 (95% CI, 0.85 to 1.02).".
 Roughly speaking, they found that an MMR vaccinated child is 0.93 times as likely as a "similar" unvaccinated child to get autism.
 The 95% confidence interval is mostly under 1 and barely crosses 1.
-A confidence interval slightly lower than 95% may be totally below 1.
+The interval of confidence slightly lower than 95% may be totally below 1.
-While this is reassuring, we need to understand the limitations of this study:
+While this is somewhat reassuring that the MMR vaccine does not cause autism, we need to understand the limitations of this study:

 ### observational studies to prove/disprove causality: pitfalls

 It is well known that correlation does not imply causation.
 What appears less known among medical scientists is that negative/0 correlation also does not imply lack of causation, even though that [seems obvious to statisticians](https://stats.stackexchange.com/questions/221936/does-no-correlation-imply-no-causality).
 The reason for both is the same: confounding variables can alter the impact of the variables being tested in *either* direction: they can both increase or decrease the correlation from the causal strength.
 My concern is not theoretical: in the field of medical drugs and nutrition, there are many, [many cases](https://chat.openai.com/share/783eb0d4-2cb6-4390-959a-49d7634b4384) where some intervention (e.g. Vitamin E, Hormone Replacement Therapy) was found to be slightly helpful in large observational studies but turned out to be ineffective or even somewhat harmful in large RCTs, which can reliably judge causality.
 I will summarize those cases and sketch the parallels with the vaccine safety evidence.
-But first, lets get back to the above MMR study:
+But first, lets get back to the above MMR study.

 The negative correlation seen above may be because of one of the many possibilities (not an exhaustive list):
 1. MMR genuinely has nothing to do with autism